pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 #### i) React.memo : component with props

-- All props that are <u><strong>not primitive values</strong></u> have to be memoized for React.memo to work
+- All props that are <ins><strong>not primitive values</strong></ins> have to be memoized for React.memo to work

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*SQMGpLxH85yY_VJp.png">

 #### ii) React.memo : component as props or children

-- React.memo has to be <u>applied to the elements passed as children/props</u>.
+- React.memo has to be <ins>applied to the elements passed as children/props</ins>.

-- Memoizing the parent component <u>will not work</u>.
+- Memoizing the parent component <ins>will not work</ins>.
 When children and props are objects so they will change with every re-render.

 <strong>Additional resources to read:</strong> https://www.developerway.com/posts/react-elements-children-parents